ggggggg876/NWG-Exposed/README.md

 *   NWG is not harmless.
 *   NWG is a cult leader and a threat.

 All true pro-white advocates need to stay far away from NWG and anything that is associated with him.
 Most normal people are already repulsed by NWG's dumb ideology, but some projects like the The White People's Press do seem more legitimate.
 They are not.
 Do not give them your information and do not give them money.
-Below is a list of other brands and sites associated with NWG and possibly compromised.

-The White People Press
-whitedate.net
-whitedeal.net
-whitechild.net
-WhiteArtCollective
+Contact this site with more information or corrections: nowhiteguiltexposed@protonmail.com